sanger/baracoda/README.md

         GRANT

-1. Create a `.env` file with the database and environment configuration for the environment we want to run.
+1. Create a `.env` file with the database and environment configuration for the environment we want to run (see the example file .env.example).
 For example, for a development environment we could use:

         FLASK_APP=baracoda
         FLASK_ENV=development